 Because much of the trek is directly exposed to the Patagonian Ice Field, wind speeds can get quite high (hence why they call the first mountain pass Paso del Viento).
 When I did it, I saw wind gusts up to 100kmh when ascending the 2nd mountain pass, Paso Huemul (per my video below).

-You can also check the wind speeds for Paso del Viento on the windguru website once you’re in town; the park rangers post weather and wind forecasts for each day at their office and will guide you on whether you should attempt the trek or not (b/c you don’t want to get stuck behind the mountain ascending a mountain pass with winds like this).
+You can also check the wind speeds for Paso del Viento on the windguru website once you’re in town; the park rangers post weather and wind forecasts for each day at their office and will guide you on whether you should attempt the trek or not (b/c you don’t want to get stuck behind the mountain ascending a mountain pass with winds like in this video).

 What if I want to do this hike by myself?

 This trek is nothing like the O circuit on Torres del Paine where it’s mostly non-technical trekking and you have park rangers at every campsite.
 Here, you’re on your own.
-I’d consider getting the personal locator beacon.
-It’s pricey, but you can’t wholly depend on other trekkers to help you if something goes wrong, especially since this trek is not super crowded.
+Unless you’re very experienced, I’d consider getting the personal locator beacon.
+It’s pricey, but you can’t wholly depend on other trekkers to help you if something goes wrong.

 If you do this alone, you should be fit, have good orientation skills, and some outdoor experience.
 You should know how to cross rivers if necessary, navigate in loose terrain (e.g., some very rocky parts), and not be afraid of heights.